Willard Scott, weatherman on NBC’s ‘Today’ show, dies at 87 - NewsBreak

 Willard Scott, weatherman on NBC’s ‘Today’ show, dies at 87

-His successor on the morning news show, Al Roker, announced that Scott died peacefully Saturday morning surrounded by family.
-An NBC Universal spokeswoman confirmed the news.
+NEW YORK (AP) — Willard Scott, the beloved weatherman who charmed viewers of NBC’s “Today” show with his self-deprecating humor and cheerful personality, has died.
+He was 87.
+Al Roker, his successor on the morning news show, announced that Scott died peacefully Saturday morning, surrounded by family.
 No further details were released.

-“He was truly my second dad and am where I am today because of his generous spirit,” Roker wrote on Instagram.
-“Willard was a man of his times, the ultimate broadcaster.
-There will never be anyone quite like him.”

-Scott began his 65-year career at NBC as an entry-level page at an affiliate station in Washington, D.C., and rose to become the weather forecaster on the network’s flagship morning show for more than three decades.
-His trademark was giving on-air congratulations to viewers who turned 100 years old.
+Roker called Scott “a man of his times, the ultimate broadcaster.”
+Scott began his 65-year career at NBC as an entry-level page and rose to become the weather forecaster on the “Today” show for more than three decades.
+His trademark was giving on-air birthday greetings to viewers who turned 100 years old and delivering weather updates in zany costumes.abc17news.com

 Comments / 0